jrochkind/bento_search/README.md

 changed between serialization and de-serialization, you get the new stuff assigned on de-serialization.
 Which I thought desirable.

-De-serializing results with an engine_id that no longer exists will raise.
+De-serializing results with an engine_id that no longer exists will raise -- but may be changed to silently accept as if no engine_id present in the future, figuring out which is best, so don't rely on the exception.

 ## Planned Features